GateHouse News Service National Budget

 Business / Ag

-BIZ BITS: Weekly business rail, with tips on freelancing, a BBB warning about the BBB label and more.
+BIZ BITS: Weekly business rail, with tips on your business’ personality, a look at the best counties for job growth, BBB Watch and more.

 TAX CREDITS AND BUYING A HOME: Tax credits help home sales climb - SPRINGFIELD – Amanda Parr planned to buy her first home with or without a federal tax credit, but the $7,500 certainly didn’t hurt.
 First-time home-buyer credits — the initial $7,500 credit offered last year has since increased to $8,000 — are a big part of a local home sales rebound that brought the first monthly increase in more than a year last month.
 By Tim Landis of the State Journal-Register.
 To localize: Check with local realtors to see if the tax credits have led to more home sales.